tcampbPPU/blog/content/posts/2023-01-04_using_typescript_with_inertiajs_and_vue.md

 A few things you will now notice when using the `<Link>` component I can strongly type my expected inertia props.
 Which makes it easier to define things like what is a User, which you can define a type or interface for.
 To learn more about that checkout my [Generating TypeScript Interfaces & Types from Laravel Models](https://tannercampbell.com/generating_typescript_interfaces_from_laravel_models) to learn how you can easily generate types for your models.

 TLDR: A link to the example repo: [ts-inertia-vue](https://github.com/tcampbPPU/ts-inertia-vue)

+## Note:

+I recently updated this post to upgrade to [Inertia.js v1.0](https://inertiajs.com/upgrade-guide) not much has changed from this post but how you would previously use the `usePage` has changed.
+You can read more about that in the [Inertia.js Upgrade Guide](https://inertiajs.com/upgrade-guide#usepage).

+There does not seem like an easy way to cast the props to a type like before, but since the usePage is now a method you could define a type for it in theory.
+I have not tried this yet, but I will update this post if I find a way to do it.